PANTHEONtech/lighty/lighty-examples/lighty-community-restconf-netconf-quarkus-app/README.md

-# Lighty NETCONF Application using Quarkus & GraalVM
+# Lighty NETCONF Application using Quarkus.io & GraalVM
 This application utilizes NETCONF south-bound plugin to manage NETCONF devices on the network.
 Application works as standalone SDN controller.
 It is capable to connect to NETCONF devices and expose connected devices over custom REST north-bound APIs.